erdiari/website/_notes/Website-development.md

 ---
-title: How did i setup this website using github actions and obsidian
+title: How did i setup this website using GitHub actions and obsidian
 tags:
   - Web-Development
 toc: true
-comments: true
+comments: false
+season: winter
 ---
+--> This article still in WIP.
+Feel free to give me feedback

 There is an indisputable force that pushes developers to open blog sites.
 There is a million way to do keep a blog site.
 Here is how i did it.

 ## Motivations